 Energy Efficiency and Environmental Impact

-Electric heat pumps and solar systems can reach upwards of 5 to 5.5 stars thanks to advanced heat transfer tech and renewable energy use.
+Thanks to advanced heat transfer technology and renewable energy use, electric heat pumps and solar systems can reach upwards of 5 to 5.5 stars.
 So, modern electric options available in Australia now hold efficiency advantages over conventional gas units.

 As for power sources, most of Australia’s electricity comes from burning coal, which produces heavy emissions.
 So, while electric hot water accesses Australia’s major grid infrastructure, the upstream environmental costs of coal-fired electricity should give pause.
 Gas units utilise Australia’s increasing natural gas supply from domestic fields and liquefied imports.
 So, both conventional electricity and gas come with environmental trade-offs.